chiffa/BioFlow/dev_log.rst

 On the table:
 -------------

- - DONE: CRITICAL
-    There seems to be an interference between the "multiprocessing" pool method and a third-party library (specifically cholmod).
+ - TODO: CRITICAL: pool fail to restart on cholmod usage There seems to be an interference between the "multiprocessing" pool method and a third-party library (specifically cholmod).
 It looks like after a first pool spawn, cholmod is failing to re-load a new solution again.
         - DONE: try re-loading the problematic module every time => Fails
         - DONE: try to explicitely terminate the pool.
-It worked.

- - DONE: [DEBUG]: align BioKnowledgeInterface analysis on the InteractomeAnalysis:
-    - Take the background list into account
-    - Take in account the analytics UP list in the hashing (once background is taken into account)

-We are dealing with a problem on the annotation analysis network not loading the proper background (proably due to the wrong computation of the laplacian).
-At this point we need to align the Annotation analysis on the molecular analysis.
-    - DONE: run git blame on the Molecular network interface, copy new modifications
-    - DONE: run git blame on molecular network analysis, copy the new modifications
+It didn't work in the end
+        - TODO: extract a minimal example and post it to StackOverflow
+        - TODO: add an implicit switch if there is a single element to analysis or multiple between explicitely multi-threaded and implicitely single-threaded

 Itermediate problem: there is a loading problem for the `BioKnowledgeInterface` due to `InitSet`